 Average cost to install an above-ground hot tub: $321

 “Having a hot tub on the property is a great selling point if the home doesn’t have a pool or a water view,” Medina says.
 If the property has a built-in pool, a hot spa attached to it or nearby could also go a long way, she says.
 Prices run the gamut, depending on how elaborate you want your spa to be.
 At the upper end, these babies can cost thousands, once plumbing, electrical, and the tub itself are factored in.
 But they don’t have to.

 Low-hassle option: Don’t want to heat things up that much?
 Potential buyers are simply looking for a backyard oasis.
 Consider a simpler (and cheaper) upgrade by adding a hammock surrounded by lush artificial grass through hardscape services—your costs will start around a whopping $30 for the hammock.
 (Cost of fresh caipirinhas not included.)

 When it comes time to sell, any special extras that can paint a picture of leisure and relaxation out back can be an incentive for those in the market for a new home.
 Leisure is a good thing, right?

 Average cost to install a home automation system: $1,282

 Increase in home value: 3% to 5%

 These days, smart intercom/doorbells that can show a homeowner video of a visitor at the door (and use remote communication) are becoming the Main Street version of the urban doorman.
-Smart garage door openers, security systems, and thermostats are also becoming more common.
+Smart garage door openers, security camera installation, and thermostats are also becoming more common.